Tariq-Sekhri/time_tracker/README.md

 - Fully supported with native Windows API
 - No additional configuration required

-## Current Status

-The app is functional with automatic tracking, database storage, and UI for managing categories, regex rules, and skipped apps on Windows.

 ## Contributing

 All help is welcome—issues, PRs, questions.
 No strict rules yet; guidelines will be added as needed.
 If you're unsure, open an issue first.